MSchabel/developers-community/pages/documents/ConversationalAI/ConversationBuilder/Bots/SurveyBots.md

 You don't need to include a Text interaction that thanks the consumer for their participation; you can define the Thank You message in the survey bot's settings (discussed below).

 {: .important}
-Make sure that a custom bot *that triggers a survey bot* uses Close Dialog.
+Make sure that a custom bot *that triggers a survey bot* also uses Close Dialog.
 [Close Dialog](conversation-builder-dialogs-dialog-basics.html#close-the-dialog) allows a post-conversation survey to be triggered, but [Close Conversation](conversation-builder-dialogs-dialog-basics.html#close-the-conversation) does not.

 ### Step 3 - Configure the survey bot's settings